CamStan/test-docs/unifycr-docs/docs/testing.rst

     but the cause of the bug hasn't been found/resolved yet.
 An optional message can be passed to the ``todo("message")`` call which will be printed after the test has run.
 Use this to explain how the test should behave or any thoughts on why it might be failing.
-XFAILS are not meant to be used to make a failing test "pass" as a result of a bug introduced by code changes.
+An XFAIL is not meant to be used to make a failing test start "passing" if a bug was introduced by code changes.
 XPASS
-    A test that was expected to fail, passed.
+    A test passed that was expected to fail.
 These must be fixed before any code changes can be accepted.

     The relationship of an XPASS to an XFAIL is the same as that of a FAIL to a